NichHarris/tcp_json_proto/README.md

 - Developed a Client/Server using TCP for the Data Communication
 - Designed the Data Model using both Protocol Buf and JSON
-- Deployed on AWS Cloud Instance
+- Deployed on AWS Cloud Instance and Google Cloud Platform

 # Setup Virtual Environment